🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 4. Look Beyond the Final Product

-Even if a company is improving the impact of its products, it may not be addressing the waste and emissions associated with its operations.
+Even if a company is improving the impact of its products, it may not be addressing the waste and emissions associated with its operations or supply chain.
 If this is the case, they may be just making changes for marketing purposes.
-Check out their website and other materials to see how much effort is going into sustainability at the corporate level.
+Check out a company’s website and/or follow watchdog groups to learn how much effort is going into sustainability at the corporate level.

 5. Look for Goals and Timelines

 If a company is truly implementing a comprehensive sustainability plan, it would include measurable goals and timelines.
-Ideally those are shared with consumers at least to some extent.
+Ideally those would be available to investors and consumers on a public forum such as the company website, in the interest of transparency.

 Actual green marketing may include: